 Political, economic and regulatory influences are subjecting the healthcare industry, including the medical device industry, in the United States to fundamental change.
-The ability of hospitals to purchase our products depends in part on the extent to which reimbursement for the costs of such materials and related treatments will continue to be available from governmental health administration authorities, private health coverage insurers and other organizations.
+The ability of healthcare providers to purchase our products depends in part on the extent to which reimbursement for the costs of such materials and related treatments is and will continue to be available from governmental health administration authorities, private health coverage insurers and other organizations.
 In the United States, healthcare providers who purchase our products generally rely on these third-party payors to pay for all or a portion of the cost of our products as a component of a single bundled payment amount for the procedures in which the products are used.
-Because there is often no separate third-party payor reimbursement to providers for procedures involving our products decreases, some of our target customers may be unwilling to purchase our products in favor of purchasing less expensive alternatives.
-In addition, third-party payors of hospital services and hospital outpatient services, including Medicare, Medicaid and private healthcare insurers, annually revise their payment methodologies and amounts, which can result in stricter standards for reimbursement of hospital charges for certain medical procedures or the elimination of or reduction in reimbursement.
-Further, Medicare, Medicaid and private healthcare insurers.
+Because there is often no separate third-party payor reimbursement to the provider for our products, the additional cost associated with purchasing our products can impact the provider's profit margin for delivering the treatment that includes are product as a component.
+If third-party payor reimbursement to providers for procedures involving our products is eliminated or reduced, some of our target customers may be unwilling to purchase our products and may choose to instead purchase less expensive alternatives from our competitors.
+In addition, third-party payors for hospital services and hospital outpatient services, including Medicare, Medicaid and private healthcare insurers, typically revise their coverage and payment policies, methodologies and amounts on an annual basis, which can result in noncoverage, stricter standards for reimbursement of hospital charges for certain medical procedures or the elimination of or reduction in reimbursement.
+Further, Medicare, Medicaid and private healthcare insurer cutbacks could create downward price pressure on our products.
+Healthcare reform legislation at the federal and state levels could result in changes in coverage of and reimbursement for our products.
+Finally, our revenues also depend upon timely reimbursement data input from our independent agents.
 All of these factors could adversely affect our business.